TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-07-how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3.md

 <br>

-### "A full code examples is worth ten thousand words of explanation."
+### "A full code example is worth ten thousand words of explanation."

 *Stephen P. Thomas*